Post-market Review of Ezetimibe

 Ezetimibe is listed on the Pharmaceutical Benefits Scheme (PBS) for the treatment of high cholesterol in certain patient populations.
 Ezetimibe is used to lower high cholesterol with the goal of reducing the risk of cardiovascular events such as heart attacks and stroke.
 In 2003, the Pharmaceutical Benefits Advisory Committee (PBAC) recommended the listing of ezetimibe on the PBS based on a comparison of data on lipid levels available at the time.
 Longer term studies are needed to assess whether reduction of lipid levels with ezetimibe actually results in fewer cardiovascular events.

-The most commonly used treatment for high cholesterol is HMG-CoA reductase inhibitors, or statins.
+The most commonly used medicines for high cholesterol are HMG-CoA reductase inhibitors, or statins.
 In November 2013, the PBAC expressed concern that the listing of ezetimibe with statin co-packs and combination products on the PBS may direct use away from optimal dose titration of statins.
-The PBAC also noted that in contrast to statins, there are no long term patient relevant outcome data for ezetimibe, and that PBS expenditure on the drug was high.
+The PBAC also noted that in contrast to statins, there are no long term patient relevant outcome data for ezetimibe, and that PBS expenditure on the medicine was high.

-On 14 August 2015, the PBAC recommended a Post-market Review of Ezetimibe.
-The purpose is to review the cost-effectiveness of ezetimibe, in the context of the latest available evidence and best clinical practice.
+On 14 August 2015, the PBAC recommended a Post-market Review of Ezetimibe to review the cost-effectiveness of ezetimibe, in the context of the latest available evidence and best clinical practice.
 The Minister for Health agreed to the Review and the draft Terms of Reference on 28 September 2015.

-The Post-market Review of Ezetimibe is being carried out under the Australian Government’s post-market monitoring programme, which aims to ensure the continued safe, cost-effective and quality use of, medicines listed on the PBS.
-Medicines to be included in this Review are ezetimibe and ezetimibe co-pack/combination products listed or considered for listing on the PBS.
-Medicines considered as comparators may include other lipid lowering medicines, such as statins and bile acid sequesterants.
+The Post-market Review of Ezetimibe was conducted under the Australian Government’s post-market monitoring program, which aims to ensure the continued safe, cost-effective and quality use of, medicines listed on the PBS.

-- Review current utilisation of Pharmaceutical Benefits Scheme (PBS) - listed ezetimibe and Ezetimibe combination products.
-Any review will consider additional data sources that may inform the current utilisation of ezetimibe.
+- Review current utilisation of Pharmaceutical Benefits Scheme (PBS) - listed ezetimibe and ezetimibe combination products.
+Any review will consider additional data sources that may inform the current utilisation of these medicines.